jenkins-x-plugins/jx-preview/docs/cmd/jx-preview_create.md

       --path string                    An optional path added to the Preview ingress URL.
 If not specified uses $JX_PREVIEW_PATH
       --pr int                         the Pull Request number.
 If not specified we detect it via $PULL_NUMBER or $BRANCH_NAME environment variables
-      --preview-url-timeout duration   Time to wait for the preview URL to be available (default 1m0.000000005s) --service string                 Specify the service/ingress name to use for the preview URL.
+      --preview-url-timeout duration   Time to wait for the preview URL to be available (default 1m0.000000005s) --selector stringArray           Filters releases from the helmfile to deploy based on their labels.
+Can be repeated to apply multiple filters.
+      --service string                 Specify the service/ingress name to use for the preview URL.
 If not specified uses $JX_PREVIEW_SERVICE
 ```